Living with Crocodiles

 Interactions with people

 In areas occupied by humans, crocodiles take advantage of opportunistic food supplies, regular visitation by potential prey such as livestock and pets, and easy land access via boat ramps and crossings.
-The Parks and Wildlife Service actively manages problem crocodiles.
+The Parks and Wildlife Commission actively manages problem crocodiles.
 Interactions between humans and crocodiles should be minimised were possible, particularly in areas known to support saltwater crocodiles.